Graph Signal Processing over a Probability Space of Shift Operators: Abstract

 \section{Abstract}

 Graph signal processing (GSP) uses a shift operator to define a Fourier basis for the set of graph signals.
 The shift operator is often chosen to capture the graph topology.
 However, in many applications, the graph topology may be unknown \emph{a priori}, its structure uncertain, or generated randomly from a predefined set for each observation.
 Each graph topology gives rise to a different shift operator.
 In this paper, we develop a GSP framework over a probability space of shift operators.
-We develop the corresponding notions of Fourier transform, convolution, and band-pass filters in this framework, which subsumes classical GSP theory as the special case where the probability space consists of a single shift operator.
-We show that a convolution filter under this framework is the expectation of random convolutional filters in classical GSP, while the notion of bandlimitedness requires additional wriggle room from being simply a fixed point of a band-pass filter.
+We develop the corresponding notions of Fourier transform, MFC filters, and band-pass filters, which subsumes classical GSP theory as the special case where the probability space consists of a single shift operator.
+We show that an MFC filter under this framework is the expectation of random convolution filters in classical GSP, while the notion of bandlimitedness requires additional wiggle room from being simply a fixed point of a band-pass filter.
 We develop a mechanism that facilitates mapping from one space of shift operators to another, which allows our framework to be applied to a rich set of scenarios.
-Numerical results on both synthetic and real datasets verify the superiority of performing GSP over a probability space of shift operators versus restricting to a single shift operator.
+We demonstrate how the theory can be applied by using both synthetic and real datasets.